Get Started with a Free Water Consultation

 According to the Centers for Disease Control and Prevention (CDC), community water fluoridation reduces tooth decay by about 25% in both children and adults.

-Fluoride does this by making enamel more resistant to acid and encouraging the buildup of healthy minerals.
+When you eat carbohydrates, bacteria in your mouth convert them into acids capable of dissolving holes through tooth enamel and creating cavities.
+Fluoride helps prevent this dental decay by making enamel more resistant to acid.
 In children under six years old, fluoride may even integrate into the teeth during growth, resulting in better oral health throughout life.

 Overall Health